 The members of the Kountry Krafters Homemakers Volunteer Club will meet at noon Monday, June 21, at the Lafayette County Extension Office on Highway 7 South.
 It’s very important that all members attend because the club plans to decide several issues and projects and everyone’s input is valuable.
 Guests are welcome.
 (June 10, 2010)

-The Lafayette County Democratic Party will meet at 5:30 p.m.
-Monday in the Lafayette County Chancery Building on North Lamar Boulevard, just off the Square in Oxford.
-Feel free to attend and bring friends and family.
-For more information, visit http://www.lafayettedems.org.
-(April 6, 2010)
+Lafayette County Democratic Party will meet at 5:30 p.m.
+Tuesday in the Lafayette County Chancery Building on North Lamar Boulevard, just off The Square in Oxford.
+Feel free to attend and bring your friends and family.
+For more information, visit www.lafayettedems.org.
+(June 9, 2010)

 - Chalmers “Charlie” Larry Poe Sr. — 71, died Saturday, June 5, 2010.
 A memorial service will be held at 2 p.m.
 Thursday at the Central Academy Church of Christ in Batesville.
 Burial will follow in the Portland Veterans Memorial Cemetery in Portland, Ore.
 Coleman Funeral Home was in charge of local arrangements.